tidiane-camaret/read_by_spelling_impl/README.md

 # Unsupervised text recognition
 This is an implementation of the paper **Learning to Read by Spelling**  by Gupta, Vedaldi, Zisserman (2018).
-This paper develops an **unsupervised learning** method for **text recognition**, based on convolutional neural networks and adversarial training against
+This paper develops an **unsupervised learning** method for **text recognition**, based on convolutional neural networks and adversarial training against real sample of text data.

 # Generate datasets only :